natural-harmonia-gropius/hdr-toys/README.md

 Most shaders have a link at the top, if you want to go deeper, you can visit it.

+- About how to set parameters, see: [--glsl-shader-opts](https://mpv.io/manual/master/#options-glsl-shader-opts)

 ### Tone mapping

 - HDR peak defaults to 1000nit, should be the max luminance of video.
-  hdr-toys-helper.lua can get it automatically from video-out-params/sig-peak.
+  hdr-toys-helper.lua can get it automatically from mpv.
   You can set it manually with `set glsl-shader-opts L_hdr=N`

 - SDR peak defaults to 203nit, should be the reference white of video.